Posted September 10th, 2014.

 About Sanford Heisler

 Sanford Heisler has an impressive history of success in qui tam, or whistleblower cases brought under the False Claims Act, having represented whistleblowers in a 124 million dollar qui tam settlement with Omnicare, Inc., a 762 million dollar global qui tam settlement with Amgen, Inc., and a 23.5 million dollar qui tam settlement with Medtronic, all with the assistance of the U.S. Department of Justice.
-In addition, Sanford Heisler has filed over 20 other whistleblower actions now pending throughout the United States, and is currently investigating and drafting additional matters across the United States.
+In addition, Sanford Heisler has filed over 20 other whistleblower actions now pending throughout the United States and is currently investigating and drafting additional matters across the United States.

-Along with a focus on False Claims Act and other whistleblower cases, Sanford Heisler also represents individuals in employment disputes and has achieved particular success in the representation of executives in such disputes.
+Along with a focus on the False Claims Act and other whistleblower cases, Sanford Heisler also represents individuals in employment disputes and has achieved particular success in the representation of executives in such disputes.
 For example, the Firm secured the largest jury award in U.S. history in an employment discrimination case, winning more than $250 million dollars for 7,000 female employees at Novartis Pharmaceuticals Corporation.